mytv1/blockchain_go/README.md

 go version go1.9.2 linux/amd64
 ```

-# Install
+# Running
+## Prepare

+Build :
 ```
 make deps
 make build
 ```

-# Running
-## Prepare
-To make it works like a network, we need run each node independently.
-In example, you can prepare 3 nodes network's environment like this :
+To make it works like a network, we need to run each node independently.
+For example, you can prepare a network environment with 3 nodes like this :

 ```shell
 $tree